martinschneider/orzo/README.md

 High coverage with meaningful tests is crucial for a project like this.
 There are several types of tests:

- - Lexer: [unit tests](src/test/java/io/github/martinschneider/orzo/lexer) for each token type
+ - Lexer: [Unit tests](src/test/java/io/github/martinschneider/orzo/lexer) for each token type
- - Parser: [unit tests](src/test/java/io/github/martinschneider/orzo/parser) for each production type
+ - Parser: [Unit tests](src/test/java/io/github/martinschneider/orzo/parser) for each production type
- - Code Generator: [unit tests](src/test/java/io/github/martinschneider/orzo/codegen) for each production/statement type (WIP)
+ - Code Generator: [Unit tests](src/test/java/io/github/martinschneider/orzo/codegen) for each production/statement type (mostly missing at the moment)
- - [integration tests](src/test/java/io/github/martinschneider/orzo/OrzoTest.java) compiling [sample programs](src/test/resources/io/github/martinschneider/orzo/tests) using Orzo and verifying their output against [predefined expectations](src/test/resources/io/github/martinschneider/orzo/tests/output)
+ - [Integration tests](src/test/java/io/github/martinschneider/orzo/OrzoTest.java) compiling [sample programs](src/test/resources/io/github/martinschneider/orzo/tests) using Orzo and verifying their output against [predefined expectations](src/test/resources/io/github/martinschneider/orzo/tests/output)
- - bytecode regression tests: this checks whether the bytecode created by the integration tests matches the one of the previous version.
-This can be useful to check whether changes to the code generation have any unexpected side effects
+ - Bytecode regression tests: These tests check whether the bytecode created by the integration tests matches the one of the previous version (the baseline).
+This can be useful to check whether changes to the code generation have any unexpected side effects.
+Note: I consider this the least important test type, it is a nice-to-have on top of unit and integration tests.
- - self-compilation tests: check whether Orzo can successfuly compile its own source code (WIP)
+ - Self-compilation tests (Phase 1): These tests check whether Orzo can successfully compile its own source code.
+After running the unit tests, we will re-compile [all files that Orzo can already handle](whitelist.txt) and then re-run only the integration tests (see above) in the `integration-test` phase of the Maven build (this is configured in the `selfcompile` profile): `mvn verify -Pselfcompile`.
+ - Self-compilation tests (Phase 2): Once Orzo can compile its entire source-code, the next check will be to verify that the self-compiled compiler produces the same bytecode as the one compiled with `javac`.